darwin-s/sge/README.md

 # SGE - Sauce Game Engine ![CMake Build](https://github.com/darwin-s/sge/workflows/CMake%20Build/badge.svg?branch=master)

 SGE or Sauce Game Engine is a small hobbyist 2D game engine written in C++.
-It's main goal is to bring personal experience and maybe a small reference to those starting out.
+It's main goal is for me to improve my skills, be a part of my portfolio and maybe become a small reference for those starting out.
+SGE officially supports only 64-bit machines, with OpenGL 4.6 support.
+It is based on C++17 standart, and requires a compiler that supports it.

 ## Authors

-  - Dan Sirbu - main developer
+  - Dan Sirbu (@darwin-s) - main developer

 ## Installation